proquant/integration-guide/README.md

 ### Versioning
 In order to achieve backwards-compatibility, when breaking changes must be made, a simple versioning system must be adhered to when consuming ProQuant Events.

-Every request we send to `webhook.url` includes a single event, formatted in all currently supported version formats, alongside meta information about the status of every single version:
+Every request we send to `webhook.url` includes a single Event, formatted in all currently supported version formats, alongside meta information about the status of every single version:

 POST `webhook.url` Request payload
 ```